apache/openwhisk/docs/reference.md

 ### Invocations per minute/hour (#) (Fixed: 120/3600)
 * The rate limit N is set to 120/3600 and limits the number of action invocations in one minute/hour windows.
 * A user cannot change this limit when creating the action.
-* A CLI call that exceeds this limit will receive an error code corresponding to TOO_MANY_REQUESTS.
+* A CLI call that exceeds this limit receives an error code corresponding to TOO_MANY_REQUESTS.